Politics of Indonesia: Legislative branch

-The MPR is the legislative branch of Indonesia's political system.
+The MPR is the Supreme legislative branch of Indonesia's political system.
 The MPR is composed of two houses: the DPR, which is commonly called the House of Representatives, and the DPD, which is called the Regional Representative Council.
 The 575 DPR members are elected through multi-member electoral districts, whereas 4 DPD senators are elected in each of Indonesia's 34 provinces.
 The DPR holds most of the legislative power because it has the sole power to pass laws.
 The DPD acts as a supplementary body to the DPR; it can propose bills, offer its opinion and participate in discussions, but it has no legal power.
 The MPR itself has power outside of those given to the individual houses.
 It can amend the constitution, inaugurate the president and conduct impeachment procedures.
 When the MPR acts in this function, it does so by simply combining the members of the two houses.